-Before trying to talk about the future developments, I think it is very important to understand the crystalline structure of perovskite.
+Before trying to talk about future developments, I think it is very important to understand the crystalline structure of perovskite.
 The term perovskite originated from the similarity with the CaTiO3 mineral, called Perovskite.
-In this structure, usually referred as ABX3 perovskite, a divalent metal B (lead in optoelectronics applications) is surrounded by six halogen atoms (iodide or bromide) in an octahedral network, and the cation A (methylammonium, formamidinum or cesium) is either located in the center of an eight BX6 octahedral network (3D perovskite) or sandwiched between corner-sharing BX6 octahedral layers (2D perovskite).
+In this structure, usually referred as ABX3 perovskite, a divalent metal B (lead in optoelectronics applications) is surrounded by six halogen atoms (iodide or bromide) in an octahedral network, and the cation A (methylammonium, formamidinum or caesium) is either located in the centre of an eight BX6 octahedral network (3D perovskite) or sandwiched between corner-sharing BX6 octahedral layers (2D perovskite).
 In fact, each layer of BX6 octahedra is only connected to each other by weak van der Waals forces.
 This structure is very important to understand because all the physical properties are induced by the crystallographic lattice.

 It has recently been demonstrated that this crystalline structure evolves with the temperature.
 One must understand the phase dynamics leading to different lattice structure.
-Below 150K, lead halide perovskite are stable in an orthorhombic phase (Pnma).
+Below 150K, lead halide perovskites are stable in an orthorhombic phase (Pnma).
 Behind 150K, the tetragonal phase (I4/mcm) is more stable and at room temperature or higher, the cubic phase is stable (Pm3̅m).
 Only the cubic phase presents optoelectronic properties.
-It means that at low temperature, the perovskite can not absorb or emit light.
+It means that at low temperature, the perovskite cannot absorb or emit light.
 However, there is no clear barrier: some scientists predicted metal halide perovskites to be metastable: particularly between 200 and 300K, both the tetragonal and the cubic phases can coexist.
-It is a problem to address: if this material can not be represented on an equilibrium phase diagram, it means it can only be synthesised with a finite lifetime.
+It is a problem to address: if this material cannot be represented on an equilibrium phase diagram, it means it can only be synthesised with a finite lifetime.

 The lattice evolves

-The metastability is often associated to a very small energy barrier for the cation rotation.
+The metastability is often associated with a very small energy barrier for the cation rotation.
 It has been predicted that molecular sub-lattice is dynamically disordered due to the ability for the cation to rotate, but scientists found that Bragg scattering does not probe such a local disorder, even if these vibrations are observed with the vibrational IR and Raman spectra.
 That lets a bunch of physical and chemical properties to understand.

 Ion migration processes are also of utter importance.
-In fact, there are charged point defects in the bulk that allow the transport of ions, thus ensuring spatial fluctuations of the electrostatical potential of the solar cells.
+In fact, there are charged point defects in the bulk that allow the transport of ions, thus ensuring spatial fluctuations of the electrostatic potential of the solar cells.
 Schottky defects are prevalent in the crystallographic structure.
-Therefore it has been observed with X-ray diffraction that the ions segregate into crystalline phases under illumination: one iodide rich and one bromide rich.
-The accumulation of charge carriers in different zones increases the lattice strain and is a path towards more and more segregation.
+Therefore it has been observed with X-ray diffraction that the ions segregate into crystalline phases under illumination: one iodide rich and one bromide-rich.
+The accumulation of charge carriers in different zones increases the lattice strain and is a path toward more and more segregation.
 That “doping” leads to a hysteresis cycle of the IV-curve, that reduces the photovoltaic performance.
 However, this is a reversible process.
 That means that in the dark, the iodide- and bromide-rich phases blend one each other.
 To date, the mobile ion issue is the one to address in priority before commercialisation.
 A way to find solutions is to focus on the crystallisation process, that is still unknown.
-Understanding this will surely lead to more reproducible, better performance solar cells, and will mitigate the hysteresis issue, providing greater assets to address the problem of long term stability.
+Understanding this will surely lead to more reproducible, better performance solar cells, and will mitigate the hysteresis issue, providing greater assets to address the problem of long-term stability.
 During the crystallisation process, the role of chloride ions remains still unknown.
-It could be the source of a doping effect that would explain the large carrier diffusion length of perovskites, because it is challenging to find chloride ions in the final perovskite.
+It could be the source of a doping effect that would explain the large carrier diffusion length of perovskites because it is challenging to find chloride ions in the final perovskite.
 The reduction of ion diffusion is also important: the understanding of doping processes and exciton confinement will allow scientists to understand the dopant states and the impact of halide ion exchange.

 The crystalline structure and the lattice vibrations drive directly the degradation of the materials.
-Even if there has never been any rigorous attempts to model the decomposition path of hybrid perovskites, including chemical reactions, anharmonic lattice vibration and thermal conductivity, many scientists are on their way.
+Even if there have never been any rigorous attempts to model the decomposition path of hybrid perovskites, including chemical reactions, anharmonic lattice vibration and thermal conductivity, many scientists are on their way.
 I think these are important things to be understood for the sustainability of the perovskites.

 The electronic properties